 I continued up through Trafalgar Square and as I was rounding the back of the National Portrait Gallery, I heard the sound of gunshots and then screaming.
 In a panic, I leapt against the wall looking around wildly.
 Across the street a voice came out of the crowd through a megaphone; “Cuuuuuut!”
 A director calling the end of a film scene.
 Outraged that this so-called ‘filming’ was not better signposted, I peeled myself from the wall and grumbled on around the corner while sheepishly hoping no one noticed my alarm.

 Who won gold medals in rowing in consecutive Olympic Games?

-In the Jerwood/FVU Awards 2019: Going Gone exhibition, we are faced with conversations surrounding William Davies’ ideas on Nervous States, particularly how we are ‘relying increasingly on feeling rather than fact.’
+In Jerwood/FVU Awards 2019: Going Gone, we are faced with conversations surrounding William Davies’ ideas on Nervous States, particularly how we are ‘relying increasingly on feeling rather than fact.’
 So let’s separate the feelings from the facts.
 The facts: the Immigration Act of 2014 was enacted to create a ‘hostile environment’ with the intention of making it harder for illegal immigrants to live and work in the UK.
 The feelings: the current heightened state of alertness, anxiety, fear of terror, which in London is unavoidable and constant.

 What is the country house owned by the Prime Minister called?

 Secondly, we are faced with the Premium Service Centre, a garish, brightly lit waiting room viewed from the dark gallery space screening Richard Whitby’s The Lost Ones.
 A soundscape that becomes increasingly unsettling.
 A disembodied voice that taunts and humiliates its victims.
 Characters that squirm at its every whim.
 Moments of dark humour are accompanied by the feeling that this fictionalised world of weaponised bureaucracy is far too close to reality to find amusing.